pairofdice/pairofdice/README.md

 ### o/

-A Jaakko here hitting his head against a wall AKA learn me a C.
+A junior software developer who recenlty completed the common core studies at Hive Helsinki through the graphics branch.

-Helps being surrounded by awesome people at Hive Helsinki
+Excited to learn more!